 To: David Wallace

-Subject: In Regards of Michael Scott
+Subject: In Regard to Michael Scott

-I know I’ve emailed you about this before, but things have just been getting worse with Michael around the office.
+I know I’ve emailed you about this before, but things have been getting worse with Michael.

-Take for instance today in particular; Michael was trying to keep other employees from being concerned about the recent confusion from corporate about the company’s financial well-being.
-With many bosses this wouldn’t be a big deal, but Michael put a typical Scott spin on things by trying to be buddies with everyone in the office and took the whole day to play a trivia game about a murder in Savanna.
-To make matters worse he refused to break character for anything, and I really do mean anything.
-In fact, Michael would refuse to talk to anyone who broke character and broke their southern style accent to ask an actual question about the days’ tasks or updates on the company.
+Take today, for example.
+Michael was trying to keep other employees from being concerned about the recent confusion created by corporate’s memo about the company’s financial well-being.
+While this wouldn’t be a problem for most, Michael put his typical Scott spin on things by interrupting work and forcing us to spend the entire day playing a trivia game about a murder in Savannah.
+To make matters worse, he refused to break character for any reason, and I really do mean any reason.
+In fact, Michael would refuse to talk to anyone who broke character or didn’t speak to him in a southern accent—even when they asked him an actual question about the days’ tasks or updates on the company.

-I know that you know Michael as well as I do, and as much as I love the guy there just should not be room for this in a co-manager position.
-Yes we want to keep the employees happy and content, but we also need to be able to know when to draw the line and know when is work time and when is “play time”.
-Michael does not know when to draw the line, and as a manager position those types of characteristics should not be allowed.
+I know you know Michael well, and as much as I love the guy there just should not be room for this in a co-manager position.
+Yes we want to keep the employees happy and content, but we also need to be able to know when to draw the line between work and play.
+Michael, unfortunately, does not know when to draw the line.
+Ever.

 I hope I am not crossing the line myself by complaining to you about these issues, but I believe they are issues that must be dealt with if we are to come out of this financial situation with an upper hand.